 The Company is a party to financial instruments with off-balance-sheet risk in the normal course of business to meet the financing needs of its customers.
 These financial instruments include commitments to extend credit, and standby letters of credit.
 These instruments involve, to varying degrees, elements of credit risk in excess of the amount recognized in the statement of financial position.
 The Company's exposure to credit loss in the event of nonperformance by the other party to the financial instrument for commitments to extend credit and standby letters of credit is represented by the contractual notional amount of those instruments.
 The Company uses the same credit policies and procedures in making commitments and conditional obligations as it does for on balance sheet instruments.
-At December 31, 2016 and 2015, financial instruments whose contract amounts represent credit risk are as follows:
+At December 31, 2017 and 2016, financial instruments whose contract amounts represent credit risk are as follows:

-Contract Amount
+Contract t Amount

-2016 2015
+2017 2016

-Commitments to extend credit in the future \$42,623,628 \$35,603,167
+Commitments to extend credit in the future \$32,879,470 \$42,623,628

-Standby letters of credit 132,413 413,290
+Standby letters of credit 67,500 132,413

-Total \$42,756,040 \$36,016,457
+Total \$32,946,970 \$42,756,040